garyhlai/cortex-wiki/home.md

   - `gas`: `QUANTITY`  - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
   - `gasPrice`: `QUANTITY`  - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas
   - `value`: `QUANTITY`  - (optional) Integer of the value sent with this transaction
-  - `data`: `DATA`  - The compiled code of a contract OR the hash of the invoked mctxcod signature and encoded parameters.
+  - `data`: `DATA`  - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
 For details see [Eth Contract ABI](https://github.com/ctxc/wiki/wiki/Eth-Contract-ABI)
   - `nonce`: `QUANTITY`  - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ##### Example Parameters